 The Business Registration Service can help you get an ABN and other important business registrations.
 Make sure you have the following items before registering:

 - details of your business activities and associates ready

-The Australian Business Number (ABN) is a unique 11 digit identifier issued to all entities registered in the Australian Business Register (ABR).
+The Australian Business Number (ABN) is a one-of-a-kind 11-digit number assigned to all organisations registered with the Australian Business Register (ABR).

-The 11 digit ABN is structured as a 9 digit identifier with two leading check digits.
-The leading check digits are derived using a modulus 89 (remainder after dividing by 89) calculation.
+The 11-digit ABN is made up of a 9-digit identifier with two check digits in front.
+The leading check digits are calculated using a modulus 89 calculation (remainder after dividing by 89).

 To verify an ABN: